Active Bacterial Core surveillance (ABCs)

 Overview

-CEIP conducts surveillance for invasive bacterial diseases due to pathogens of public health importance in Alameda, Contra Costa, and San Francisco counties.
+CEIP conducts active, laboratory, population-based surveillance and special studies for invasive bacterial diseases due to pathogens of public health importance in the three-county catchment area of Alameda, Contra Costa, and San Francisco counties.
 For each case of invasive disease in the study population, CEIP generates a case report with basic demographic information and sends bacterial isolates from normally sterile sites to CDC for laboratory testing.

 Objectives